 Floors including sub-floors

 Repair category 1

 Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

+Internal joinery and kitchen fittings

+Repair category 1

-Internal joinery and kitchen fittings Repair category 2 Notes Internal glazing may not be formed in toughened safety glass.
-The kitchen installation is of an older style.
+Notes Glazed inserts cannot be confirmed to be formed in toughened safety glass.